tozti/tozti/docs/dev/extensions/storage.rst

 Resources
 ^^^^^^^^^

-Now that we registered a new type for resources in the store, we would like to have the ability to interact with such resources. tozti provides a generic API for this end, under the ``tozti.store`` namespace.
+Now that we have registered a new type for resources in the store, we would like to have the ability to interact with such resources. tozti provides a generic API for this end, under the ``tozti.store`` namespace.

 Getting a resource